Analyzing Autoscope Technologies (AATC) & Its Peers

-Autoscope Technologies (NASDAQ:AATC – Get Rating) is one of 28 publicly-traded companies in the “Measuring & controlling devices, not elsewhere classified” industry, but how does it contrast to its rivals?
-We will compare Autoscope Technologies to similar companies based on the strength of its valuation, profitability, institutional ownership, analyst recommendations, earnings, risk and dividends.
+Autoscope Technologies (NASDAQ:AATC – Get Rating) is one of 28 publicly-traded companies in the “Measuring & controlling devices, not elsewhere classified” industry, but how does it compare to its rivals?
+We will compare Autoscope Technologies to similar companies based on the strength of its risk, dividends, analyst recommendations, earnings, profitability, institutional ownership and valuation.

-Autoscope Technologies has a beta of 0.9, meaning that its stock price is 10% less volatile than the S&P 500.
-Comparatively, Autoscope Technologies’ rivals have a beta of 1.03, meaning that their average stock price is 3% more volatile than the S&P 500.
+Autoscope Technologies pays an annual dividend of $0.48 per share and has a dividend yield of 8.4%.
+Autoscope Technologies pays out 228.6% of its earnings in the form of a dividend, suggesting it may not have sufficient earnings to cover its dividend payment in the future.
+As a group, “Measuring & controlling devices, not elsewhere classified” companies pay a dividend yield of 0.9% and pay out 25.2% of their earnings in the form of a dividend.

+This table compares Autoscope Technologies and its rivals gross revenue, earnings per share and valuation.

-This is a summary of recent ratings and recommmendations for Autoscope Technologies and its rivals, as reported by MarketBeat.com.
+This is a summary of current recommendations and price targets for Autoscope Technologies and its rivals, as reported by MarketBeat.com.

 |Sell Ratings